Dabangg (film series)

 Dabangg is a series of Indian Hindi-language action comedy films produced in common by Arbaaz Khan, starring Salman Khan as the titular cop Chulbul Pandey, Sonakshi Sinha as his love interest Rajjo Pandey, and Arbaaz Khan as Chulbul's step-brother Makhanchand "Makkhi" Pandey.
 The original work is 2010 film, named Dabangg was directed by Abhinav Kashyap and produced by Dhilin Mehta.

 Overview

-Dabangg (2010)
+Dabangg (2010 film)

-A corrupt police officer, Chulbul Pandey (Salman Khan), faces challenges from his family, gangsters and politicians.
+A brave and honest and diligent police officer, Inspector Chulbul Pandey as (Salman Khan), faces challenges from his family, gangsters and politicians as Chedi Singh (Sonu Sood).

-Dabangg 2 (2012)
+Dabangg 2 (2012 film)

-Chulbul Pandey invites a fresh trouble when he kills the brother of a notorious politician and the former swears to wreak havoc in his life.
+Inspector Chulbul Pandey as (Salman Khan) invites a fresh trouble when he kills the brother of a notorious politician and the former swears to wreak havoc in his life as Thakur Bachcha Lal Singh (Prakash Raj).

-Dabangg 3 (2019)
+Dabangg 3 (2019 film)

-Chulbul Pandey encounters an enemy from his past, and his origin story as the fearless cop unfolds.
+Assistant Commisoner of Police Chulbul Pandey as (Salman Khan) encounters an enemy from his past, and his origin story as the fearless cop unfolds as Balwant "Bali" Singh (Sudeep Sanjeev).